lmolkova/correlation/http_protocol_proposal_v1.md

 ### Correlation Id
 Many applications and tracing systems implement single correlation id, identifying the whole operation through all services and client applications.
 Even though, root part of Request-Id may be used for this purpose, having additional field for correlation id could be more efficient for existing tracing systems and query tools.

-If implementation needs to pass such correlation id, we ENCOURADGE it to use `Id` property in `Correlation-Context`.
+If implementation needs to pass such correlation id, it MUST use `Id` property in `Correlation-Context`.

-Since it could be problematic to ensure client code always set correlation id (because it's done from browser or client application is hard to change), implementation MAY generate a new Id and add it to the `Correlation-Context` if it's not present in the incoming request, see [Root Parent Id Generation](#root-parent-id-generation) for generation considerations.
+Since it could be problematic to ensure client code always set correlation id (because it's done from browser or client application is hard to change), implementation MAY generate a new Id and add it to the `Correlation-Context` if it's not present in the incoming request, see [Root Request Id Generation](#root-request-id-generation) for generation considerations.

+Implementation which does not support hierarchical Request-Id, MUST ensure `Id` is present in `Corellation-Context` and add it if it is not present.

 ### Correlation-Context Format
 Correlation-Context is represented as comma separated list of key value pairs, where each pair is represented in key=value format: